kubecost/docs/aws-cloud-integrations.md

 ## Step 4: Provide CUR config values to Kubecost

 These values can either be set from the kubecost frontend or via .Values.kubecostProductConfigs in the helm chart.
-Note that if you set any kubecostProductConfigs from the helm chart, all changes via the frontend will be deleted on pod restart
+Note that if you set any kubecostProductConfigs from the helm chart, all changes via the frontend will be overridden on pod restart.

-*    athenaProjectID: "530337586277" # The AWS AccountID where the Athena CUR is.
+*    `athenaProjectID` e.g. "530337586277" # The AWS AccountID where the Athena CUR is.
-*    athenaBucketName: A result bucket you’ve created that kubecost has permission to access, of the form aws-athena-query-results-&lt;your-bucket-name>
+*    `athenaBucketName` A result bucket you’ve created that kubecost has permission to access, of the form aws-athena-query-results-&lt;your-bucket-name>
-*    athenaRegion: The aws region athena is running in
+*    `athenaRegion` The aws region athena is running in
-*    athenaDatabase: the name of the database created by the CUR setup
+*    `athenaDatabase` the name of the database created by the CUR setup
-*    athenaTable: the name of the table created by the CUR setup
+*    `athenaTable` the name of the table created by the CUR setup

-*   If you are using a multi-account setup, you will also need to set `.Values.kubecostProductConfigs.masterPayerARN `To the arn of the role in the masterpayer account. (something like arn:aws:iam::530337586275:role/KubecostRole),
+*   If you are using a multi-account setup, you will also need to set `.Values.kubecostProductConfigs.masterPayerARN `To the arn of the role in the masterpayer account, e.g. `arn:aws:iam::530337586275:role/KubecostRole`.

 ## Step 5: Relating out-of-cluster-costs to k8s resources via tags:

 *   [Activating User-Defined Cost Allocation Tags - AWS Billing and Cost Management](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/activating-tags.html)
-*   See Step 6 here for more information on how to supply tags or use existing tags: http://docs.kubecost.com/aws-out-of-cluster.html
+*   See [Step 6 here](http://docs.kubecost.com/aws-out-of-cluster.html) for more information on how to supply tags or use existing tags.

 # Setting up the Spot Data feed: